Mercury Payment Systems Review

 Sales and Advertising Transparency:

 Mercury doesn’t make any big claims or use sales gimmicks to entice merchants, offering instead a no-nonsense approach.
-While I wish they’d disclose a little bit of information on fees, rates and contract terms (if not specifics, at least general info), at least they’re not making outlandish claims.
+While I wish the company would disclose a little bit of information on fees, rates and contract terms (if not specifics, at least general info), at least it’s not making outlandish claims.
+I would like to see the claim of “affordable” substantiated.
+It makes the statement a few times on the site, but doesn’t provide any details.

 Overall, MPS could use some work in this category.